 Add a Value Proposition

-It is the foundation of any successful business.
+Adding a value proposition is the foundation of any successful business.
 Your value proposition determines whether you can get more customers and stay competitive.
 With a properly formed value proposition, your potential clients understand how you are different from your competitors.
-It is a summary of the main benefit the customer receives from using your product or service.
-The reason the client comes back to you.
-The value proposition shows the potential customer who you are, what you do and your difference from other brands.
+It is a summary of the main benefit the customer receives from using your product or service–the reason the client comes back to you.
+The value proposition shows the potential customer who you are, what you do and what your difference is from other brands.

 Call Your Target Recipients to Action

-Place it at the end of your email.
-Calls to action can be a powerful tool in pitching emails.
+Place your call to action at the end of your email.
 They often serve the only purpose of the email—to get the recipient to take a certain action.
 A good appeal should be persuasive and motivating.
 Such a tool encourages people to make a purchase, subscribe, call you, etc.

-In three to four sentences explain what you want to offer them and how you can do this.
-Offer pricing details (low to high) and why your content is worth writing.
+In three to four sentences, explain what you want to offer them and how you can do this.
+Offer pricing details (low to high) and why your content is worth reading.
 Personalize this as much as you can so it doesn’t come off as comprehensive and unflattering.

 It is also an essential part.
 Look for ready-made email pitch templates, which you just need to fill with information and edit for your needs.
 Also, it is great to add images and videos.
 Visibility encourages future clients to take action.

 Check Your Grammar

 It is a simple rule, but often underestimated.
 Mistakes in words and sentences ruin the relationship and the impression of you.
 Proofread the text and use grammar checkers.